monome/docs/norns/study-0.md

 softcut.loop_end(1,numbers[pos]/8)
 ```

-- `numbers` is a table (line 25) that gets updated with the knob interface. it's the sequencer data, which is basically up to 16 steps of values of 1-8.
+- `numbers` is a table (line 25) that gets updated with the knob interface. it's the sequencer data, which is basically up to 16 steps of values 1-8.
 - `pos` is the playback position. line 50 advances the position by adding 1 and maybe wrapping back to the start. (hint: try changing `pos+1` to `pos-1` to make it run backwards!)
 - we're dividing the step value by 8, hence setting the `loop_end` to between 1/8 and 1.0 (8/8).